beginning of content

 What causes bedwetting in older children?

-Some children sleep very deeply and don’t wake up when they need to urinate.
+Most children who wet the bed sleep very deeply and don't wake up when they need to urinate (do a wee).

 When should my child see the doctor?

-Also see your doctor if you are worried, or your child is very upset about bed wetting.
+Also see your doctor if you are worried, or your child is upset about bed wetting.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-There are several treatments available for bedwetting in older children, including self-help measures and bedwetting alarms.
+There are several treatments available for bedwetting in older children.
+For some children, your doctor may recommend you see a:

 Here are some tips to help your child stay dry.